7 Types of Creative Thinking You Need to Know

 7. Design Thinking

-Design thinking is a structured framework for innovation widely used in business, technology, and education.
-It involves five iterative stages: empathize, define, ideate, prototype, and test.
+Design thinking is a structured framework that combines multiple types of creative thinking into a cohesive process.
+It includes five stages: empathize, define, ideate, prototype, and test.

 Final Thought

-Creativity isn’t a mysterious gift — it’s a skill built through different ways of thinking.
-By learning and combining these seven types of creative thinking, you can expand your imagination and turn ideas into impactful realities.
+Creativity is not a mysterious talent—it’s a skill built through mastering different types of creative thinking.
+By strengthening your creative thinking, improving your idea generation, and refining your idea development process, you can turn abstract ideas into impactful realities.

 📈 Get Wise Series